r8btx/Server-Clock/README.md

 # Server Clock

-**Server Clock** is a PowerShell script designed to display the system clock of a chosen web server
+**Server Clock** is a PowerShell script designed to display the system clock of the target web server
 (Default: https://time.is).

 ## Disclaimer